nechry/ha-battery-inventory/README.md

 ```
 <!-- MARKDOWN-AUTO-DOCS:END -->

-You need to adapt the `entity_id` to your needs.
-Is the entity_id of your battery sensor.
+You need to adapt the `entity_id` to your needs. the entity_id represents your stack level value for a sensor.
-The mandatory attributes is `battery_type`.
+The `battery_type` attributes is mandatory.

-For the `battery_type` attribute you can use any text representation of the battery type.
+For the `battery_type` attribute you can use any text representation of a battery type.

 Example: